 “You cannot create value for shareholders if you don’t know what affects or is driving value. ”Matti Suominen

-He has a special interest in valuation, which is what he will be teaching at Amsterdam Institute of Finance in April 2020.
+He has a special interest in valuation, that is why he will be teaching the Valuation program at Amsterdam Institute of Finance in April 2020.

 “Valuation has been present in a lot of my activities throughout my career, both in investment banking and on the asset management side.
 I was a consultant with McKinsey & Co, involved with large acquisitions worth more than $10 billion where I had valuation responsibility.
 I also worked for many years in equity and in asset management, in a hedge fund and an alternative investment fund.
 In all of this work, estimating the fundamental value of firms is essential.